fkenjinakano/DTE/README.md

 ## About The Project

-This repository constains the implementation used in the manuscript "Deep tree ensembles for multi-output prediction, F.K.
+This repository contains the implementation used in the manuscript "Deep tree ensembles for multi-output prediction, F.K.
 Nakano, K. Pliakos, C. Vens" to appear in Pattern Recognition 2021.

 Currently our implementation supports four types of variants: